mdsriram/PersonalFinanceDashboard/README.md

 - Add Expense: Navigate to the "Add Expense" page to log a new expense:
     - Category: Select or create a category for the expense.
+         - Go to shell , python manage.py shell
+         - create categorie names like home_loan, energy_bill, utility_bill, transportation and so on
+         - Within the Shell:
+             - from app.models import Category
+             - Category.objects.create(name="Energy_bill")
     - Description: Provide a brief description of the expense.
     - Amount: Enter the expense amount.
     - Date: Select the date of the expense.
 - Monthly Expenses: View the total expenses for the current month on the "Monthly Expenses" page.
 - Top Expenses: View the top 5 highest expenses for the current month on the "Top Expenses" page.
 - Expense Breakdown: Get a breakdown of expenses by category on the "Expense Breakdown" page.

 ### Manage Budgets

 - View Budgets: Go to the "Budget List" page to view all your budgets.